This post may contain affiliate links.

-- Fuel prices for the full time RVs is based on prices at the time, and would be much higher at today’s prices.
+- Fuel prices for the full-time RVs are based on prices at the time and would be much higher at today’s prices.

-- Fuel and camping costs for full time RVs is based on the full time average multiplied by number of months owned.
+- Fuel and camping costs for full-time RVs are based on the full-time average multiplied by the number of months owned.

 Cost of RVing Table

 If viewing on a mobile device you may need to scroll to the right to see the additional columns.

 |RV Cost Type||Tiffin||Country Coach||Casita||Winnebago|